 September 1933 Eight students were in the first class.
 December 1939 Degree of incorporation was granted by the Court of Common Pleas.
 September 1944 The Corporation resolved that the name of the school should be Lancaster School of the Bible and School of Theology.
 July 1962 The name was changed to Lancaster School of the Bible.
 November 1964 The college was approved as an accredited member of the Association for Biblical Higher Education (ABHE), then known as the Accrediting Association of Bible Colleges.

 May 1973 Upon provisional approval to grant degrees from the Commonwealth of Pennsylvania's Department of Education, the official designation became Lancaster Bible College.
 January 1981 Pennsylvania Department of Education (PDE) granted permanent approval to Lancaster Bible College to award the Bachelor of Science in Bible degree.
 November 1982 PDE approved a two-year program for offering the Associate of Science in Bible degree.
 December 1982 Middle States Commission on Higher Education (MSCHE) granted accreditation to LBC.
 May 1991 Elementary Education program received certification by PDE.
 December 1993 Graduates of the Elementary Education program were approved to receive the Bachelor of Science in Education degree.
 August 1994 Graduate School launched with PDE approval to award the Master of Arts in Bible and the Master of Arts in Ministry degrees.
 First classes were held January 1995.
 June 1997 Comprehensive self-study and reaffirmation by ABHE and MSCHE.

-- April 2000 Two additional graduate degrees, the Master of Arts with programs in counseling, and the Master of Education with programs in school counseling were approved. - September Good Shepherd Chapel was dedicated.

-- NovemberHealth & Physical Education program received state certification.
-Graduates of these programs receive dual certification from2001PDE and ACSI. - November Peterson Hall completed and occupied.
-2003 - FebruaryMEd Consulting Resource Teacher program was added.
-Certification from PDE was approved in Elementary School2005Counseling, Secondary School Counseling, Reading Specialist and Music Education. - FebruaryMSCHE & ABHE approved the offering of the Bachelor of Science in Bible degree completely online through the degree2007completion program. - June 2007 Comprehensive self-study and reaffirmation by ABHE and MSCHE. - September The first two, combined bachelor's/master's programs were offered in professional counseling. - October Esbenshade Hall, formerly a residence hall, was renovated and repurposed as Esbenshade Enrollment Management Center.
-2007 - March 2009 MSCHE & ABHE approved the offering of the Concentrated Bible Course Certificate completely online. - May 2009 Mental Health Counseling and Marriage & Family Counseling programs were approved to be offered as bachelor's/master's programs. - August Membership in NCAA Division III approved. - December LBC received approval from PDE to grant its first doctoral degree, the Doctor of Philosophy in Leadership. - March 2011 Communication was added as an undergraduate major. - September Married student apartments constructed in 1967 were renovated into Weber Hall. - June 2012 The Commonwealth of Pennsylvania enacted legislation eliminating program approval requirements for some institutions, enabling LBC to add new degree programs at any level. - AugustTeague Learning Commons was dedicated, a 40,000 square foot facility housing the Charles and Gloria Jones Library and an array of learning support services. - August Partnership launched with Philadelphia Center for Urban Theological Studies - January LBC acquired the academic programs of Capital Bible Seminary and absorbed the students of Washington Bible College, opening a site in Greenbelt, MD. - April 2013 The Trust Performing Arts Center was opened in downtown Lancaster.
+April 2000 Two additional graduate degrees, the Master of Arts with programs in counseling, and the Master of Education with programs in school counseling were approved.
+September 2001 Good Shepherd Chapel was dedicated.
+November 2001 Health & Physical Education program received state certification.
+Graduates of these programs receive dual certification from PDE and ACSI.
+November 2003 Peterson Hall completed and occupied.
+February 2005 MEd Consulting Resource Teacher program was added.
+Certification from PDE was approved in Elementary School Counseling, Secondary School Counseling, Reading Specialist and Music Education.
+February 2007 MSCHE & ABHE approved the offering of the Bachelor of Science in Bible degree completely online through the degree completion program.
+June 2007 Comprehensive self-study and reaffirmation by ABHE and MSCHE.
+September 2007 The first two, combined bachelor's/master's programs were offered in professional counseling.
+October 2007 Esbenshade Hall, formerly a residence hall, was renovated and repurposed as Esbenshade Enrollment Management Center.
+March 2009 MSCHE & ABHE approved the offering of the Concentrated Bible Course Certificate completely online.
+May 2009 Mental Health Counseling and Marriage & Family Counseling programs were approved to be offered as bachelor's/master's programs.
+August 2010 Membership in NCAA Division III approved.
+December LBC received approval from PDE to grant its first doctoral degree, the Doctor of Philosophy in Leadership.